stargazersinternati/stargazersinternati/README.md

 - 👋 Hi, I’m @stargazersinternati
+- 🪙 Coinbase Wallet:                       Stargazersinternati.eth
 - 👀 I’m interested in Environmental Agendas,
      Business and Economic Devlopment
-- 🌱 I’m currently learning to stay organized and disciplined to see the fruition of my endeavors.
+- 🌱 Learning to stay organized
+     and disciplined to see the fruition of my endeavors.
 - 💞️ I’m looking to collaborate on Environmental, Business and Economic Projects.
+- 🎶 I also do Music!
+As an artist I rap and sing...
+I am unreleased, but I have enough songs to do an album.
 - 📫 How to reach me @ stargazersinternati.eth@gmail.com ...

 <!---